 Preparing Future Faculty (PFF) Program

 The Preparing Future Faculty (PFF) Program, coordinated by the Biggio Center for the Enhancement of Teaching and Learning, was modeled after the national PFF movement.
 The program was launched at Auburn University in 2005.
-The goal is to prepare future faculty to meet the challenges of the 21st century by increasing Auburn University graduate student readiness to assume faculty roles, helping graduate students understand the expectations and functional realities of faculty life, developing wider institutional and personal networks, and making graduate study even more responsive to disciplinary and professional needs.
-Graduate students from all disciplines at Auburn University are eligible to participate in the program.
-In Fall 2013, we welcomed the 10th cohort of PFF Fellows at Auburn.
+The goal is to prepare future faculty to meet the challenges of the 21st century by increasing Auburn University graduate student readiness to assume faculty roles, to understand the expectations and functional realities of faculty life, to develop wider institutional and personal networks, and to make graduate study even more responsive to disciplinary and professional needs.

 Doctoral students from all disciplines at Auburn University are eligible to participate in the program.
 Most students opt to participate in their final or penultimate years of study in order to get the maximum benefits from the professional development experiences and to prepare job search materials under the guidance and support of PFF faculty.